 fraudulent over-claiming of hours, understanding trends in sickness absence and maximising employee utilisation.

-Roger Moore, General Manager, Bond Teamspirit outlines the key requirements for minimising payroll overhead and maximising employee cost visibility
+Roger Moore, General Manager, FMP Global outlines the key requirements for minimising payroll overhead and maximising employee cost visibility

 in a continually changing retail market.